maxtpham/nyt2017/README.md

 dotnet ef database update
 ```
 13. Open MySQL WorkBench to check newly created tables, we should see **task** table
-14. Create new API Controller to support **Dependency Injection** for the new DbContext & add some code
+14. Create new API Controller to support **Dependency Injection** for the new DbContext & add CRUD APIs to the MySQL
 ```csharp
 [Route("api/[controller]")]
 public class TasksController : Controller